-Oregon-based SherpTek, quality manufacturer of custom modular truck beds, just launched a smaller, overland-style truck bed ideal for today’s pop-up truck camper.
-Not only is this new aluminum truck bed more compact and more capable off-road, but it also incorporates a number of first-time offerings by the company.
+Oregon-based SherpTek, quality manufacturer of custom aluminum truck beds, just launched a smaller, overland-style truck bed ideal for today’s pop-up truck camper.
+Not only is this new aluminum bed more compact and more capable off-road, but it also incorporates a number of first-time offerings by the company.

 “We’re really excited about this new release,” said Ryan Goodwin, SherpTek owner and designer.
 “This new truck bed is designed for the overland crowd.
 It’s geared toward today’s pop-up campers, so it’s a smaller, narrower bed that maintains our ultra lightweight approach to truck bed design.
 Not only that, but this particular bed has the lowest deck height with raised wheel wells to keep center of gravity low and to allow the rear wheels to fully articulate off-road.
 Plus it weighs only 350 pounds, and that’s with a full complement of accessories with upper and lower deck options.”